MarioDelunardo/tuxemongame/README.md

     - To change the speed of the game, just edit the 'TIME' value on settings.py

-    - On createtuxemon.py make shure 'DIR' has tha right path of the root game folder Otherwise it can't access the .json files and the Game crash
+    - On createtuxemon.py make shure 'DIR' has the full path of the root game folder Otherwise it can't access the .json files and the Game crash